Rest in power: Protesting transphobia

-"Rest in power" has since become widely used when mourning the premature deaths of trans people, and is a rallying cry on the Transgender Day of Remembrance, observed each year on November 20.
+"Rest in power" has since become widely used when mourning the deaths of trans people, and is a rallying cry on the Transgender Day of Remembrance, observed each year on November 20.

 Black Lives Matter

 The parents of Trayvon Martin, the 17-year-old African-American who was fatally shot by George Zimmerman in 2012, wrote a 2017 nonfiction book titled Rest in Power about their son's life and legacy.
 In 2018 the book was adapted into a six-part television documentary series titled Rest in Power: The Trayvon Martin Story.

 But it was the deaths of two more African-Americans in the summer of 2014 – Michael Brown, who was shot by police in Ferguson, Missouri, and Eric Garner, who was choked to death by police in New York City – that galvanised the broader visibility of "Rest in power", along with other phrases that had previously circulated in vernacular usage in minority communities and among activists, such as "Black lives matter" and "stay woke".

 In the song 'Rest in Power', the official theme for the 2018 documentary series of the same name, Black Thought raps: "To them it's real, sins of the father remembered still / For every Trayvon Martin, there was an Emmett Till".